 Coillte is currently certified under the Forest Stewardship Council (FSC) forest certification scheme, a voluntary international forest certification scheme.
 Under this scheme cypermethrin is classed as 'highly hazardous' and can only be used in FSC-certified woodlands, under a derogation from FSC International.
 Coillte's cypermethrin derogation extended to October 2015.
 Therefore Coillte has applied to FSC international for the continued use of cypermethrin, for treating newly planted trees in the forest.
-Details of this application can be found at this link http://www.coillte.ie/fileadmin/user upload/pdfs/Application/Republic of Ireland-application form for cypermethrin derogation-2015.pdf
+Details of this application can be found at this link: Application

 A public consultation process has been completed with stakeholders on the derogation for continued use of cypermethrin.
 This robust public consultation process included direct contact with five hundred stakeholders over a 45 day period, the derogation application was also publically available on Coillte's website for the duration of the consultation period.
 In addition, a representative from the FSC and Soil Association, visited Ireland to review the derogation process and met six stakeholders to discuss the issues around the use of cypermethrin.
 As part of this process, the use of cypermethrin in Coillte's nursery at Ballintemple and in the forest was also fully reviewed.
 In addition the representative looked at a number of trials on the use of alternatives to cypermethrin, which are ongoing in the forest.
 They also reviewed Coillte's environmental and safety procedures.
-FSC will in time make a decision on the application for the continued use of cypermethrin by Irish FSC forest management certificate holders and Coillte await that decision.